 Photo: OneVillage Partners

-We seek to increase the standard of living for youth and families living in poverty in developing countries.
+We seek to increase the standard of living for youth and families living in developing communities.

-The Foundation will open its application process in late Spring of 2024.
+The Foundation will open its application process in 2025.
 As we live into our equity commitment, we seek to engage a broader base of voices for our grantmaking process.
 If you are interested in being involved, please sign up here:

 Photo: Seeds for Progress